idio-lang/DIPS/source/idio-design/idio-feel.rst

 Although not mentioned previously, :lname:`Idio` should be able to handle Unicode_ in strings.
-Unicode is, uh, a *complication* and we will dedicate some time to it later.
+Unicode is, uh, a *complication* and we will dedicate some time to it :ref:`later <idio unicode>`.

 I'd like to say :lname:`Idio` can handle Unicode everywhere but that's a work in progress.

-Of course there is an implication for not being ASCII any more, :lname:`Idio` expects its source code to be encoded in UTF-8.
+Of course there is an implication for not being ASCII any more, :lname:`Idio` expects its source code and inputs to be encoded in UTF-8.

 Characters
 ^^^^^^^^^^